 Primary Outcomes (end points)

-We will conduct two survey experiments among Japanese men to study how information provision about the extent of others’ support and managers’ beliefs about the career impacts of paternity leave-taking affects their attitudes and willingness to take-up paternity leave.
+We will conduct three survey experiments among Japanese men to study how information provision about the extent of others’ support and managers’ beliefs about the career impacts of paternity leave-taking affects their attitudes and willingness to take-up paternity leave.
 Our experimental design will allow us to assess the extent to which misperceptions about the extent of support among various groups (e.g., peers vs. managers) contributes to the low level of paternity-leave taking among Japanese men.

 The first survey experiment targets a representative sample of married men who are currently employed.
 Our outcomes of interest include:

 (1) Likelihood of encouraging a male friend who is about to have a child to take different durations of paternity/childcare leave within the first year of the child’s birth.
 Specifically, we will present a hypothetical scenario about a male friend who is similar in age and education and working for a similar type of company and is deciding about whether to take paternity leave.
-We will then ask participants, “What advice would you give your friend, specifically, what is the percent chance (or chances out of 100) that you would encourage him to take 0 days, < 1 week, 1 to 2 weeks, 2 weeks to 1 month, > 3 months, of paternity leave.”
+We will then ask participants, “What advice would you give your friend, specifically, what is the percent chance (or chances out of 100) that you would encourage him to take 0 days, < 1 week, 1 to 2 weeks, 2 weeks to 1 month, 1 month to 3 months, > 3 months, of paternity leave.”

 Analysis: Comparing this outcome across the control and treatment groups will provide an estimate of the impact of the information treatment on participants’ attitudes toward paternity leave-taking.